danesjenovdan/parladeploy/README.md

 # Parlameter deploy script

+## Deploying
+- Make sure pm2 is running on the remote (deployment) server
+- To setup the app on the remote server, run `yarn run deploy:prod:setup` on your local computer (if on windows run from cygwin, mintty, etc.)
+- After that every time you make changes and want to update the remote, run `yarn run deploy:prod` (locally)

 ## Overview

 Expects webhook requests.
 Only deploys if branch is `staging` or `master` based on NODE_ENV.